-Platinum is indeed a noble metal, it is king of metals and the metal of kings.
-Platinum is superior to gold in almost every aspect.
-Its purity symbolizes marriage.
+Platinum is a noble metal, the king of metals and the metal of kings.
+It is superior to gold in almost every aspect and vastly superior to white gold.
+Its purity symbolizes marriage, and its lack of color is perfect for setting colorless diamonds.
+A platinum ring is nearly twice as heavy as gold and has a pleasant heft and solid feel.

 Platinum is so rare that all the platinum ever found can fit into a large room.
 In comparison, all the gold produced from the dawn of civilization can fill a 30-story building.
-Platinum jewelry is hypoallergenic.
+Platinum jewelry contains 95% pure platinum, making it hypoallergenic.
+Gold jewelry has less than 75% of pure gold; the rest is mostly copper and silver.
+Nickel-alloyed white gold used in cheap jewelry is toxic.

 Virtually all white gold jewelry and watches are coated with rhodium, a bright white metal similar to chromium in color.
 Rhodium plating gives white gold its unnaturally white finish.
 Eventually, the plating wears off, revealing the underlying surface's warm tint.